FAQ

 How is your course different from the ARRL ARECC course?

-Further, the criteria for passing the program does not include demonstration of any of the skills covered in the course, nor does it require that you own or have ever operated a radio.
+The criteria for passing the program does not include demonstration of any of the skills covered in the course, nor does it require that you own or have ever operated a radio.
 The Oregon ACES program has a practical application portion of the course where you must demonstrate proficiency in the operation of your radio by passing messages and programming your radio.

 Why is this important for Emergency Managers and Served Agencies?